Mustafasalihi91/FBX_to_STL_separator/README.md

 ## Installation and Setup

 1. **Download the Scripts**
-   - Clone this repository or download both `FBXtoSTLseparator.py` and `OBJtoSTL.bat` files.
+   - Clone this repository or download both `FBX to OBJS.blend` and `OBJtoSTL.bat` files.

 2. **Blender Configuration**
    - Launch Blender
-   - Navigate to Edit > Preferences > File Paths
-   - In the "Scripts" section, add the directory containing `FBXtoSTLseparator.py`
+   - Open the `FBX to OBJS.blend` file in Blender

 3. **CloudCompare Configuration**
    - Ensure CloudCompare is installed in the default location or update the path in `OBJtoSTL.bat`

 4. **Configure File Paths**
+   - In Blender, open the Text Editor window and locate the script within the `FBX to OBJS.blend` file
-   - Edit `FBXtoSTLseparator.py` and update the following paths:
+   - Update the following paths in the script:
      ```python
      CONFIG = {
          "fbx_path": r"C:\Path\To\Your\InputModel.fbx",